Post COVID-19 Complications; the world’s medical and scientific communities are now facing an ever-increasing list of symptoms.

 Slack groups and social media are connecting people who have never fully recovered from coronavirus to collect data on their condition.

 Gina Assaf was running in Washington, DC, on March 19 when she suddenly couldn’t take another step.
 “I was so out of breath I had to stop,” she says.
 Five days earlier, she’d hung out with a friend; within days, that friend and their partner had started showing three classic signs of COVID-19: fever, cough, and shortness of breath.

-Assaf had those symptoms too, but a full month after falling ill, she attempted to go to grocery shopping and ended up in bed for days.
+Assaf had those symptoms too, but a full month after falling ill, she attempted to go grocery shopping and ended up in bed for days.
 In those first few months, Assaf found a legion of people in situations similar to her own in a Slack support group for COVID-19 patients, including hundreds who self-identified as “long-haulers,” the term most commonly used to describe those who remain sick long after being infected.

-It wasn’t until late July that the US Centers for Disease Control published paper recognizing that as many as one-third of coronavirus patients not sick enough to be admitted to the hospital don’t fully recover.
-So Assaf, a technology design consultant, launched Patient-Led Research for Covid-19[ii], released its first report[iii].
+It wasn’t until late July that the US Centers for Disease Control published a paper recognizing that as many as one-third of coronavirus patients not sick enough to be admitted to the hospital don’t fully recover.
+So Assaf, a technology design consultant, launched Patient-Led Research for Covid-19[ii], and released its first report[iii].

-- The Slack support group for COVID-19 patients, including hundreds who self-identified as “long-haulers,” the term most commonly used to describe those who remain sick long after being infected.
+- The Slack support group for COVID-19 patients, including hundreds who self-identified as “long-haulers,” is the term most commonly used to describe those who remain sick long after being infected.
 In May, this group, which now calls itself Patient-Led Research for Covid-19, released its first report.